 - Main Street Philharmonic

 You may also spot additional characters at designated locations throughout the park.
 Buzz Lightyear and Stitch can be found sporadically (raised on the Rockettower Plaza Stage) in Tomorrowland.
-Chip 'n' Dale sail on a raft down the Rivers of America, best seen along the pathways in Liberty Square and Frontierland.
-The Country Bears greet guests from the balconies of the Country Bear Jamboree theater (in fact, one peeked down to ask for a bite of Leap's Dole Whip!).
+The Country Bears, along with Chip 'n' Dale, greet guests from the balconies of the Country Bear Jamboree theater (in fact, one peeked down to ask for a bite of Leap's Dole Whip!).
 Jack Sparrow may suddenly appear in Adventureland.
 Our personal favorite interaction was Anastasia and Drizella bickering from above on the backside of Cinderella Castle.

 Restaurants and Retail at Magic Kingdom